 Hike Like a Local: Easy Hikes in Chico & Oroville

-Explore Butte County’s #HikeButteCA Pass has something for everyone.
-While I started my exploration of these hikes with a tough nine-mile affair that ran through Table Mountain’s rocky terrain, I’ve also taken advantage of the pass’s variety by working through smaller hikes between bigger adventures.
+While I started my exploration of various Butte County hikes with a tough nine-mile affair that ran through Table Mountain’s rocky terrain, I’ve also taken advantage of the region's outdoor variety by working through smaller hikes between bigger adventures.
 My wife and I particularly enjoyed this selection of lighter walks through scenic parts of Oroville and Chico while we recovered from more difficult outings.

 Feather River Trail